aquaskyline/Clairvoyante/README.md

 Clairvoyante was written in Python2 (tested on Python 2.7.10 in Linux and Python 2.7.13 in MacOS).
 It can be translated to Python3 using "2to3" just like other projects.

 ### Performance of GPUs in model training
-GPU | Seconds per Epoch per 10M Variant Tensors |
+Equiptment | Seconds per Epoch per 11M Variant Tensors |
 :---: |:---:|
 GTX 1080 Ti | 170 |
 GTX 980 | 350 |